Cyber-Jacob/cyber-jacob/README.md

 - Implemented Physical Security Key security policies for business-critical administrative accounts and admin roles, ensuring high levels of authentication strength for admin-level accounts at several organizations.

-- Built a system (using a 3rd Party Professional Services Automation tool) to ensure all Windows devices entering the PSA system are Bitlocker encrypted, logging all Bitlocker recovery keys for offsite storage and logging reason for encryption failure on any device unable to start Bitlocker encryption.
+- Built a business system using powershell automation to ensure all Windows devices entering the environment are Bitlocker encrypted, logging all Bitlocker recovery keys for offsite storage and logging reason to include encryption failure on any device unable to start Bitlocker encryption.
 Useful for networks/endpoints with compliance obligations.

-- Built a GPT-4 based python wrapper for interacting with the OpenAI Completions endpoint through a console (such as command prompt, python terminal, bash-- etc.)-- intended for use with model version GPT-4 or GPT-3.5-turbo.
+- Built an OpenAI API python wrapper for interacting with the OpenAI Completions and Assistants endpoints through a chat interface in-console (such as command prompt, python terminal, bash-- etc.)-- intended for use with several GPT-x models via the OpenAI API.

 <h1>Experience:</h1>